 Not only is Bryggen a UNESCO World Heritage Site, but it’s also the iconic town center of Bergen.
 As far back as the Middle Ages, Bergen held important status as a trading and shipping town thanks to its coastal location.
 After a 1955 fire devastated the city, Bergen came back better than ever.

 Now, Bryggen’s rows of trading houses along the harbor are postcard-perfect.
-Walk along the wharf facing the sea and explore the local boutiques, restaurants, and art galleries that have brought new life to the city.
+Walking along the wharf facing the sea and exploring the local boutiques, restaurants, and art galleries that have brought new life to the city are some of the best things to do in Norway.

 Though the Troll’s Road sounds practically mythical, you can take this winding road for yourself just outside of Alesund.
 The path is marked by sharp turns, also called “hairpin turns,” which zigzag along the mountainside.